Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 END

-• We wait until the SeldonDeployment it’s up and running and ready to provide prediction requests:
+- We wait until the SeldonDeployment is up and running and ready to serve prediction requests:

 kubectl rollout status deploy/$(kubectl get deploy -l seldon-deployment-id=tfserving -o jsonpath='{.items[0].metadata.name}')

-• In this case for testing our ML model deployed, we will use the Seldon-Core python libraries to request predictions.
-For that let’s install the python libraries in our system:
+- In this case, to test our deployed ML model, we will use the Seldon-Core Python libraries to request predictions.
+Let’s install the Python libraries on our system:

 pip3 install setuptools-rust